-- Expungement – erases your entire Connecticut state criminal record.
-To apply, you must wait 3 years (misdemeanor) and 5 years (felon) from the disposition date.
+- An expungement erases your entire Connecticut state criminal record.
+To apply, you must wait 3 years (misdemeanor) and 5 years (felony) from the disposition date.

-- Provisional – does not erase your criminal record.
-But, it might make it easier to get a job.
+- A provisional pardon does not erase your criminal record, but it might make it easier to get a job.
 A provisional pardon makes it illegal for an employer to refuse to hire you just because of your record.

 How do I ask for a pardon?

 You will need to fill out an application, which you can get from:

 Are there certain jobs that I cannot get because of my record?

 Yes.
 Your criminal record can keep you from getting certain jobs or licenses.
 The laws are very complicated.
 Employers are supposed to try to hire people who can do the job – even those who have a criminal record – but they don’t have to.

 You need a license for some jobs.
 Your criminal record may keep you from getting certain licenses.
 A youthful offender record will not stop you from getting a license.
 If you are turned down for a license, you have the right to appeal.

 What if I'm not hired because of my record?

 If you believe you were not hired (or you were fired) because of your criminal record, ask if your record was the reason.
 If you are Black or Hispanic, you might have a discrimination case.
 You can file a complaint with: